 Tabular View

-Tabular View is a data table found in the Billing Centers module that gives users a granular view into their cloud costs.
-To find a sample Tabular View go to the Billing Centers page (Cloud > Cost Optimization > Billing Centers) and click Tabular View.
-Tabular View only shows costs that are scoped to the Billing Center that you are viewing it from.
-It works at both the top Organization level Billing Center that the user has access to, as well as all child Billing Centers below that.
-You can group and filter data, select the dates, drill down to details, and export the data.
+Billing Centers page (Cloud > Cost Optimization > Billing Centers)—Tabular View is a data table found in the Billing Centers page that gives users a granular view into their cloud costs.
+To find a sample Tabular View go to the Billing Centers page (Cloud > Cost Optimization > Billing Centers), click a billing center, and then click Tabular View.
+Tabular View only shows costs that are scoped to the specific billing center that you are viewing it from.
+It works at both the top organization level billing center that the user has access to, as well as all child billing centers below that.
+You can group and filter data, select the dates, and export the data.

 Tabular View has several options to control the data shown:

-Usage Metric Selector in Tabular View—Choose to show or hide the usage metric
+Usage Metric in Tabular View—Choose to show or hide the usage metric

 Percent Change Indicators in Tabular View—Show how a particular cost grouping is changing.